AryanGitHub/cpp_labs/README.md

 ### **Todo**
 - [ ] PublishExperiment.sh have these things to
-    - [ ] maintain clang-formate for the experiment to be published
+    - [x] Maintain clang-formate for the experiment to be published.
-    - [ ] add auto-commit feature once published with description extraction
+    - [ ] Add auto-commit feature once published with description extraction.
-- [x] Add Makefile for each experiment
+- [x] Add a Makefile for each experiment.
-- [ ] add Python script to extract tags and tasks for each experiment to be used later.
+- [ ] Add Python script to extract tags and tasks for each experiment to be used later.
+- [ ] Add support for `clang-tidy` and use it from `make`.
+- [ ] Add bash/python script to run multiple input test cases.
+- [ ] Add support support for all types of sanitizers running automatically.